arangodb/docs/3.7/aql/functions-arangosearch.md

   impact performance negatively.
 The default value is `64`.
 - returns **fulfilled** (bool): `true` if the calculated distance is less than or equal to *distance*, `false` otherwise
-- **prefix** (string, _optional_): if defined, Levenshtein or Damerau-Levenshtein distance is computed for documents which contains specified prefix.
-The default value is empty string.
+- **prefix** (string, _optional_): if defined, then a search for the exact prefix is carried out, using the matches as candidates.
+The Levenshtein / Damerau-Levenshtein distance is then computed for each candidate using the remainders of the strings.
+This option can improve performance in cases where there is a known common prefix.
+The default value is an empty string (introduced in v3.7.13, v3.8.1).

 The Levenshtein distance between _quick_ and _quikc_ is `2` because it requires two operations to go from one to the other (remove _k_, insert _k_ at a